In this post, we are going to discuss Software Localization, software localization best practices, and software localization translation in detail.

 These are some region-specific tests that every product needs to look at before release.

-- Do the usability symbols know within a particular region?
+• Are the usability symbols known within a particular region?

 Language-Specific Tests:

-- Does the lack of translation is replaced by English by default?
+• Is the lack of translation replaced by English by default?

 These are some of the localization tests that I have found so far.
-You can come up with more tests depending on the UI you are testing.
-I’d appreciate it if you share your suggestion on the criteria listed in this article.
+You can develop more tests depending on the UI you are testing.
+I’d appreciate your sharing your suggestions on the criteria listed in this article.
 I am open to suggestions and comments.

 What is software localization?